deos/tera-heal-calc/README.md

 - added upcoming new jewel sets
 - changed default setup to wonderholm base with zenith/noctenium jewel mix

 2014-11-?
-(V1.3)
+(V2.0)
 - added etching
 - added necklace bonus stat
 - added brooch heal stats
-- added lvl 65 weapon stats (names yet to be set)
+- added lvl 65 weapon stats (names to be set after patch hits)
 - reworked weapon selection for lvl 65 patch
 - reworked jewel set selection (hope its not too confusing like this)
 - prepared lvl 65 skill update changes (to be enabled when patch hits)
 - changed default to REHM quick setup with full PvE jewel setup (seems to be the norm atm)
+- disabled target healbonus by default since it is not needed for quick comparison calculations
-- changed some translations and item names
+- changed some texts and item names
-- rearranged some elements
+- reworked UI